 Despite the recognized importance of individual knowledge learning and contribution in the workplace, we know little about what motivates such behavior.
 The issue-selling study of Ashford and her colleagues (1998) examined a kind of knowledge contributing activity, but they mainly looked at the strategic issues and particularly, the knowledge contribution of managers.
-In this study, we will focus on studying individual learning and contribution of knowledge, that is, technical know-how and expertise, especially those tacit ones (e.g. mistakes and failures at job) and the sharing of which may involve potential risks to employees image or even job security.
+In this study, we will focus on studying individual learning and contribution of knowledge, that is, technical know-how and expertise, especially those tacit ones (e.g. mistakes and failures at job) and the sharing of which may involve potential risks to employees' image or even job security.
 Technical expertise is defined as any technically useful knowledge for maintaining or improving task performance, including information about errors and mistakes at work.
-We develop models for individuals willingness to learn and to contribute technical knowledge separately.
+We develop models for individuals' willingness to learn and to contribute technical knowledge separately.
 We define constructs of willingness to learn and contribute as behaviors.
 Willingness to learn refers to the amount of time, energy or effort that employees are willing to devote to knowledge learning in organizational settings.
-Willingness to contribute refers to the amount of time, energy or effort that employees are willing to devote to knowledge contribution in organizational settings.
+Willingness to contribution in organizational settings.